hobigo/nextcloud-node-client/README.md

 The client is the root object and represents the connection to the nextcloud server.

 ### Folder
 The folder is the representation of a nextcloud folder.
-The folder may contain many files.
+It may contain many files.
 All files of a folder are deleted, if the folder is deleted.

 ### File
 The file is the representation of a nextcloud file.
 Every file is contained in a folder.